Trade License in Sikkim

 • Accuracy is crucial, as incorrect information may delay approval or lead to rejection.

-• Use the trade license application form Sikkim corporation section to submit details.
+• Use the trade license application form from the Sikkim corporation section to submit details.

 Step 4: Upload Required Documents